tale-toul/OCP4baremetalIPI/README.md

 Create the configuration file for the sushy-tools service.
 A reference file is provided in this repository at __redfish/sushy.conf__.
 Use the correct values for the SSL certificate path, the http basic users file, etc.

-The file specified in the section SUSHY_EMULATOR_BOOT_LOADER_MAP must be present in the system.
-In the case of RHEL8 this file belongs to the package edk2-ovmf.
+If UEFI boot mode is used, the file specified in the section SUSHY_EMULATOR_BOOT_LOADER_MAP must be present in the system.
+This file belongs to the package edk2-ovmf.

 ### Start and test sushy tools